 Puma VCTs adopt our 22 year track record of investing in smaller companies.

-Puma VCT 13 plc (currently open for subscriptions) will build on this track record, investing primarily in the form of ordinary equity offered together with loans.
+Puma VCT 13 plc (closed to subscriptions) will build on this track record, investing primarily in the form of ordinary equity offered together with loans.
 Our principal focus is on generating stable returns for our investors, targeting investee companies that are expected to be revenue generating with limited external debt.
 We look for growth businesses with strong management teams and proven track records.

 Please see the Risk Factors below.